 In terms of next steps, we have three recommendations:

 Further analysis would be useful, particularly at the state-level using more specific data on different categories of customers.
-Our analysis is based on state averages and a more nuanced analysis will more clearly identify winners and losers.
+Our analysis is based on state averages and a more nuanced analysis will more clearly identify cost effectiveness by climate zone.

 Continued work to develop good cold-climate electric air-source heat pumps and gas-fired heat pumps.
+In locations without natural gas service the preferred option can be heat pumps especially if performance continues to improve.
 There are good cold climate ductless heat pumps available, but currently there are very few systems designed for use with ducts.
 For both cold-climate and gas-fired heat pumps, work is needed to examine system economics – these systems save energy, but will probably only make economic sense if the cost is not too much higher than current electric heat pumps.

 The case for converting gas furnaces to electric heat pumps is strongest in warm states, where use of air conditioning is routine, and a heat pump can be purchased for only moderate additional cost relative to a central air conditioner.
 In these states, it might be useful to consider programs to encourage use of heat pumps, starting with further localized analysis, and perhaps proceeding to pilot programs.